paxtonfitzpatrick/paxtonfitzpatrick.github.io/index.md

              computational framework for modeling how episodic memories deform over time and inferring neural representations of their semantic content.
             image: assets/img/bio/cdl-logo.png
-          - text: Since I graduated from Dartmouth in 2019, I've continued managing the CDL, working on memory research, writing software, and mentoring students.
+          - text: Since graduating in 2019, I've continued managing the CDL, working on memory research, writing software, and mentoring students.
 My current research uses natural language processing and other machine learning techniques to study how we understand the world around us and create technologies to help us better learn from it.